 - When the baby is less than 34 weeks of gestation.
 Forceps may be used to deliver preterm babies, in certain cases.

 - When the mother is exhausted or cannot participate in delivery, forceps may be used since they require very little maternal participation.
-Vacuum extractors do require maternal participation.
+Vacuum extractors, however, do require maternal participation.

-Several studies have confirmed that forceps are more often successful at delivering a baby than vacuum extractors.
-It has also been well documented that the risk of serious brain hemorrhage is more common with vacuum extractors than forceps.
-Due to the pressure of the suction cup applied to the baby’s head, intracranial hemorrhages – especially subgaleal hemorrhages – are more common with vacuum extraction delivery compared to delivery with forceps.
+Several studies have confirmed that forceps may sometimes be more successful at delivering a baby than vacuum extractors.
+Some studies have also shown that the risk of serious brain hemorrhage is more common with vacuum extractors than forceps although both can cause this.
+Due to the pressure of the suction cup applied to the baby’s head, intracranial hemorrhages – especially subgaleal hemorrhages – are more common with vacuum extraction delivery compared to delivery with forceps (1).
 Furthermore, there is an increased risk of stroke with vacuum extractor use than with use of forceps.
 In general, most researchers agree that a forceps delivery is safer for the baby than a vacuum extraction delivery.
-However, delivery with forceps has its own risks.
+However, delivery with forceps also has its own risks.

 Phone (toll-free): 888-419-2229